Sambosis/compuse/computer_use_demo/prompts/prompt.md

-While EcoLab's sitting there looking like yesterday's trash Your service is so weak it couldn't dissolve sugar in tea While I'm breaking down grease like your company's legacy Got more holes in your business than a strainer that's rusted Your techs show up late, leave early, can't be trusted I'm concentrated power, you're diluted and bland
+While EcoLab's sitting there looking like yesterday's trash Your service is so weak it couldn't dissolve sugar in tea While I'm breaking down grease like your company's legacy I'm concentrated power, you're diluted and bland
 Like watching dishes float while your empire gets canned Your pH levels match your IQ - basically zero
-While I'm out here playing Batman, you're barely a hero More like a villain that can't even get the job done Your chemical mix is weaker than water and rum
+More like a villain that can't even get the job done Your chemical mix is weaker than water and rum
-I'm surgical with these bars like I sanitize plates While you're out here looking desperate on those service dates Call me the grease trap 'cause I'm catching all your slip-ups Watch your market share dissolve like your cheap chemical hiccups Your service department's more scattered than your soap bubbles I'm everywhere you ain't, solving all these restaurant troubles I run these kitchen streets while you're just a drain clog Your reputation's going down faster than your stock blog You claim to be eco, but your footprint's massive
-Your business model's more toxic than your passive-aggressive I'm the alkaline answer to your acidic existence Breaking down your whole operation with persistent persistence Auto-Chlor's the solution, both chemical and literal
+Call me the grease trap 'cause I'm catching all your slip-ups Watch your market share dissolve like your cheap chemical hiccups I run these kitchen streets while you're just a drain clog Your reputation's going down faster than your stock blog I'm the alkaline answer to your acidic existence Breaking down your whole operation with persistent persistence Auto-Chlor's the solution, both chemical and literal